Prince Edward, Duke of Edinburgh: Marriage and children

-Edward met Sophie Rhys-Jones for the first time in 1987 when he was dating her friend.
-They met again at a promotion shoot for the Prince Edward Summer Challenge to raise money for charity in 1993, and the two began their relationship soon afterwards.
-In December 1993 and amid growing speculation about whether they were planning to marry, Edward wrote a letter to newspaper editors, in which he denied any wedding plans and asked the media to respect their privacy.
-Edward proposed to Sophie on holiday in the Bahamas in December 1998 and their engagement was announced on 6 January 1999.
-Edward proposed to Sophie with an Asprey and Garrard engagement ring worth an estimated £105,000: a two-carat oval diamond flanked by two heart-shaped gemstones set in 18-carat white gold.
+Edward met Sophie Rhys-Jones in 1987 when he was dating one of her friends.
+They met again in 1993 at a promotional shoot for the Prince Edward Summer Challenge, a charity event, and began their relationship soon afterwards.
+In December 1993, amid growing speculation that they were planning to marry, Edward wrote to newspaper editors denying any wedding plans and asking the media to respect their privacy.
+He proposed to Sophie while on holiday in the Bahamas in December 1998, and their engagement was announced on 6 January 1999.
+He presented her with an Asprey and Garrard engagement ring worth an estimated £105,000, featuring a two-carat oval diamond flanked by two heart-shaped gemstones set in 18-carat white gold.

 Their wedding took place on 19 June 1999 in St George's Chapel at Windsor Castle.
-This was a departure from the weddings of his elder brothers, which were large, formal events at Westminster Abbey or St Paul's Cathedral, and had ended in divorce.
-On his wedding day, Prince Edward was created Earl of Wessex, with the subsidiary title of Viscount Severn (alluding to the Welsh roots of the Countess's family), breaking from a tradition whereby sons of the sovereign were created royal dukes.
+The ceremony was a departure from the large, formal weddings of Edward's elder brothers at Westminster Abbey and St Paul's Cathedral, both of which had ended in divorce.
+On his wedding day, Edward was created Earl of Wessex, with the subsidiary title of Viscount Severn (alluding to the Welsh roots of the Countess's family), breaking with the tradition that sons of the sovereign were created royal dukes.

-Sophie had an ectopic pregnancy in 2001.
-Edward and Sophie have two children: Lady Louise Mountbatten-Windsor, born prematurely on 8 November 2003 due to a sudden placental abruption; and James Mountbatten-Windsor (then Viscount Severn, now Earl of Wessex), born on 17 December 2007.
-Edward's children since 2023 are styled as the children of a duke, rather than as Prince/ss and Royal Highness.
-The family's country seat is Bagshot Park; their office and official London residence is at Buckingham Palace.
+Sophie experienced an ectopic pregnancy in 2001.
+The couple have two children: Lady Louise Mountbatten-Windsor, born prematurely on 8 November 2003 following a sudden placental abruption; and James Mountbatten-Windsor (then Viscount Severn, now Earl of Wessex), born on 17 December 2007.
+Since 2023, Edward's children have been styled as the children of a duke rather than as Prince or Princess and do not use the style of Royal Highness.

+The family's country residence is Bagshot Park, while their office and official London home is at Buckingham Palace.
+Edward's initial lease of Bagshot Park in 1998 was for 50 years at £5,000 a year, with the Crown Estate as landlord.
+Approximately £3 million was spent on refurbishment, of which Edward paid £1.36 million, after which the rent rose to £90,000 a year.
+In 2007, he extended the lease to 150 years; it was reported that he subsequently paid a peppercorn rent in return for an upfront payment of £5 million.
+In June 2026, it was revealed in a National Audit Office report that Edward had received private income from renting out the stable complex on the Bagshot Park estate to a third party until 2020.